|These streets hide many parties|

 |Danguba Rock Club: Live music every night|

 That party will have to wait until tomorrow.
 Tonight I'm not going out since I have to catch up with some friends I haven't seen in a while.
 I don't remember exactly how we caught up, but it involved lots of alcohol, coffee, dancing and funny hats.
-Indeed a country's party spirit is determined by its people, not by its bars and discos.
+Indeed a country's party spirit is determined by its people, not by its places.